-The Advisory Council assists the UNSW Australia Business School to carry out its vision of being recognised globally as a leading research-intensive business school renowned for its students and staff, teaching quality, relevance and innovation.
+The Advisory Council assists the UNSW Business School to carry out its vision of being recognised globally as a leading research-intensive business school renowned for its students and staff, teaching quality, relevance and innovation.

 The Advisory Council support the Business School’s objectives to deliver excellent teaching and scholarship and on its ability to: